lschwe/FlatironBlackJack/README.md

 ### Instructions

-BlackJack isn't very fun with NSLogging.
+**BlackJack isn't very fun with NSLogging.
 Let's add a view so someone can actually play our blackjack game on an iPhone.
-We'll think about what elements are necessary on our view to play a game of blackjack.
+We'll think about which elements are necessary in our view to play a game of blackjack.**

 ## Storyboard

-First we need to add a storyboard to our project.
+**First we need to add a storyboard to our project.
 The storyboard gives us a place to configure the user interface of our app.
-Add a storyboard to your project and make sure it's setup as the default storyboard for your project.
+Add a storyboard to your project and make sure it's setup as the default storyboard.**

   1. Select File -> New File -> User Interface -> Storyboard
   2. Select iPhone for Device Family